FreeRTOS Tutorial #7 -> Using MUTEX

 Let’s write the Main Function now

 Both the mutex and semaphore were created along with three tasks of different priorities.
 And at last, the scheduler will start.

 Let’s see the output of the above

 You can see in the above pictures, the MPT can preempt the LPT, and therefore it delays the execution of the HPT also.
-This scenario is termed as PRIORITY INVERSION
+This scenario is termed as PRIORITY INHERITANCE

 Now let’s see how can we use mutex to avoid it.